 You need an arbor to mount the slitting saw on.
 Here are some typical slitting saw arbors:

 Here is a typical slitting saw arbor from Sierra American…

 Here is a semi-flush slitting saw arbor with a CAT-40 taper from Command Tooling…

 For small saws, these arbors that pop into an ER Collet chuck are pretty slick.
 They’re made by Martindale, who manufacture slitting saws and accessories…

 Slitting Saw Feeds and Speeds Calculator

-Our G-Wizard Feeds and Speeds Calculator has special support for slitting saws.
+Our G-Wizard Feeds and Speeds Calculator has special support for slitting saws as well as many other kinds of cutting tool.
 To set up the Slitting Saw cut in the Calculator, we go left to right, top to bottom: